 Social Entrepreneurship Fellow

-Emma Funk is currently a Social Entrepreneurship Fellow working jointly with InnovateHealth Yale and the Tsai Center for Innovative Thinking at Yale.
-As a fellow, she builds and supports programs—like courses, accelerators, and workshops—for students to create and contribute to innovative projects that address pressing social issues.
+Emma Funk is the Social Entrepreneurship Fellow at the Tsai Center for Innovative Thinking at Yale.
+As a fellow, she builds and supports programs—like accelerators, intensives, and workshops—for students to create and contribute to innovative projects that address pressing social issues.
 Her previous work includes roles with education-focused social enterprises +Acumen and Ashoka U, working as a 2015 KPCB Design Fellow, and helping to redesign Brown University's social entrepreneurship curriculum.
 She has also been a solopreneur designer for the last seven years.
 She holds a BA in Science & Society from Brown University, with an emphasis on social impact design.
 She has also studied at the Design & Technology program at Parsons the New School for Design in NYC, and the Graphic Design program at Rhode Island School of Design.
 Emma was born and raised in Fairbanks, Alaska.